Buyers are waiting longer and longer to interact with your company’s sales representatives.

 If they can’t deliver during a phone interview, how well will they perform in your inside sales job?

-4. Allow The Candidate To Interview One Of Your Top Performers In The Same Role
+4. Get the Candidate to Interview Your Top Performers

-5. Run Through Simulations To Test Drive A Candidate’s Skills
+5. Test Drive a Candidate’s Skills Using Simulations

 A crucial step in building your dream sales development team is to test their skills with a practical task.